Phyllis Curott

-Phyllis Curott (born February 8, 1954) who goes under the craft name Aradia, is a Wiccan priestess, attorney, and author.
+Phyllis Curott (born February 8, 1954), who goes under the craft name Aradia, is an American Wiccan priestess, attorney, and writer.
+She is founder and high priestess of the Temple of Ara, one of the oldest Wiccan congregations in the United States.
+She has been active as a leader in the Parliament of the World’s Religions since 1993 in multiple roles including co-chair of the inaugural 1993 Women’s Task Force and current Program Chair of the 2023 Parliament of the World’s Religions in Chicago.
+She is also author of several published volumes on modern witchcraft and Goddess spirituality.

 Early life and education

 Curott grew up in Lynbrook, Long Island.
 Her parents were agnostic-atheist, socially liberal intellectuals who encouraged her to make her own decisions regarding theology but taught her to adhere to the Golden Rule.
-Her father, who had gone to work at sea aged twelve, worked as a trade union organizer, whilst her mother, who had come from a wealthy and well-educated background, was a diplomat involved in the civil rights movement for racial equality in the United States.
+Her father worked as a maritime trade union organizer, whilst her mother, who had come from a wealthy and well-educated background, was a diplomat involved in the civil rights movement for racial equality in the United States.

 Curott went on to gain a Bachelor of Arts in Philosophy from Brown University before going on to study for a Juris Doctor from New York University School of Law.

 Legal and film careers

 After graduating from law school, Curott worked in Washington, D.C. as a lobbyist for Ralph Nader.
 Upon returning to New York City, Curott has practiced labor law, entertainment law and real estate law.
 Additionally, she has been an outspoken advocate for the religious liberties of Wiccans and other religious minorities.
 She won the right of Wiccan clergy to perform legally binding marriages and rituals in public parks.